 Months of entry

-The central theoretical model for the course is the person-centred approach developed by the late Carl Rogers.
-All trainees undertake a counselling placement; the course has relationships with a number of local counselling agencies, including the University Counselling Service, and trainees are supported through the selection and application process to find a placement in which they can develop their qualities as a counsellor.
+All trainees are required to secure a counselling placement; the course has relationships with a number of counselling agencies in Norfolk and Suffolk and trainees are supported through the selection and application process to find a placement in which they can develop their qualities as a counsellor.
 The course also assists students in the selection of an individual supervisor to support the placement, and course fees cover the cost of supervision for the placement year.

 The course is distinctive in exploring the implications of person centred theory and practice for spiritual understanding and development.
 Students are invited to bring their own experiences or views on spirituality, whatever these may be, with a view to developing a greater openness to clients’ experiences and a deepening of their own humanity.
 Long standing links exist between the course and the Julian Shrine in Norwich, an internationally renowned centre of pilgrimage and scholarly activity.

 The course also provides a unique opportunity to experience Focusing, a way of working with the inner ‘felt sense’ developed by Carl Rogers’ colleague Eugene Gendlin*.
 The course also offers the opportunity to consider the dialogue between classical and relational person-centred practice (on which the training is consistently centred) and process experiential developments within the wider approach.
 Core staff have an interest in the concept of ‘integrating with integrity’ (Richard Worsley*).

 See Campbell Purton (2007) The Focusing-Oriented Primer (PCCS books) and Richard Worsley in Pete Sanders (ed) (2013 or 2004) The Tribes of the Person-Centred Nation (PCCS books)

 Information for international students